Healthy Living

 Learn more about your family’s genetic history

 While your own medical history is important, you should also learn more about your family’s genetic history.
 That will give you some insight into whether there were any birth defects or medical conditions that can be inherited.
+While New Year’s Resolutions are often for self-improvement, this year, consider focusing on your pre-pregnancy checklist for a healthy start.
 Make sure your partner also talks to their family as you want to be prepared for certain challenges.
 You can also undergo different screenings to see the potential risks.

 Get your finances in order